Smoke Shop Credit Card Processing: Everything You Need to Know

 • Negotiate Based on Performance – If a smoke shop can demonstrate low chargeback rates, consistent adherence to compliance, and financial stability, they may be able to negotiate better rates.

-• Reduce Chargeback Rates – Offer a clear, hassle-free return policy, check for defective products at register, and develop a customer service process to resolve issues faster.
+• Reduce Chargeback Rates – Offer a clear, hassle-free return policy, check for defective products at the register, and develop a customer service process to resolve issues faster.

 • Financial Stability – A strong financial record, including consistent sales, healthy cash flow, and responsible financial management, will help mitigate risk concerns with credit card processors.